abcnorio/diffinmeans/README.md

 ```
 and call (successes/failures)
 ```
+# calculate means/ standard deviations + lower/ upperbounds from successes/ failures
 res.SIB.NRFmf <- SucRatesIntBounds(Si=20, Ni=47, Sii=13, Nii=28, smin=0, snames=c("male","female"))
-res.SIB.NRFmf
+# calculate posterior porbabilities of the difference in means (UMS version)
 DiM.res.NRFmf <- DiffinMeans(inval=res.SIB.NRFmf, out=FALSE)
+# output results
 UMSprint(results=DiM.res.NRFmf)
 ```
 The basic structure of the input values for DiffinMeans is:

 ```
-#GENERAL call and preparation
+# GENERAL call and preparation
 # Studer 1998, p.47
 # Bretthorst, 1993, p.189 (from Jaynes, 1976 + 1983)
 inval <- list(
 		Si=NULL,		#UMS specific -> successes group1
 		Ni = 4,			#N group1
 		Sii=NULL,		#UMS specific -> successes group2
 		Nii = 9,		#N group2
 		smin = 0,		#UMS specific -> bounds on the mean -> only for SucRatesIntBounds() Di = 50,		#mean group1
 		si = 6.48,		#sd group1
 		Dii = 42,		#mean group2
 		sii = 7.48,		#sd group2
 		L = 34,			#mean lower bound
 		H = 58,			#mean upper bound
 		sL = 3,			#variance lower bound
 		sH = 10,		#variance upper bound
 		snames = c("Jaynes.1","Jaynes.2")
 )
 ```
-The "UMS specific" values represent the qualitative version of UMS (comparison of two groups with respect to successes/ failures in each group).
+The UMS _specific_ values represent the qualitative version of UMS (comparison of two groups with respect to successes/ failures in each group).
+If those are `NULL` you can insert quantitative values ie. means and standard deviations plus lower/ upper bounds as priors for means and standard deviations (see example above by inspecting `res.SIB.NRFmf`).

 ### Quantitative version

 The quantitative version is available for the UMS as well as for the PG version.
 One has to add lower and upper bounds for means and standard deviations as priors.
-Additionally, the actual empirical means and standard deviations of the two sets to be compared have to be marked as input values.
+Additionally, the actual empirical means and standard deviations of the two sets to be compared have to be announced as input values along of which type they are (`invtyp` can be UMS `ums` or PG `pg` scheme).

 Example: